urzyme/urzyme.github.io/class1/tyr/README.md

 Editing activity has not been detected for TyrRS, which is one of the more promiscuous AARS with respect to amino acid recognition (Bedouelle 2005).
-Coupled with the lack of cross-reactivity between TyrRS and tRNA$^\text{Tyr}$ between bacteria and archaea, this property has made TyrRS a favourable target for engineering unnatural amino acids into the genetic code (Kobayashi et al. 2003).
+Coupled with the lack of cross-reactivity between TyrRS and tRNA$^\text{Tyr}$ between bacteria and archaea, this property has made TyrRS a favorable target for engineering unnatural amino acids into the genetic code (Kobayashi et al. 2003).

 TyrRS is also one of several aminoacyl-tRNA synthetases expressed by the mimiviruses (Abergel et al. 2007).
 In some eukaryotes, notably parasites, TyrRS exists as a double length duplicated enzyme which forms an asymmetric pseudo-dimer, with catalytic activity confined to the N-terminal paralog of the catalytic domain (Larson et al. 2011).